-The largest balance sheet impact in the Supervisory Severely Adverse Scenario is a reduction in the size of our loan portfolio.
+The largest balance sheet impact in our Severely Adverse Scenario is a reduction in the size of our loan portfolio.
 In addition to the direct impact of higher charge-offs, in a period of economic stress we typically experience reduced loan demand, and in response to deteriorating credit, our underwriting models systematically recalibrate using leading credit indicators and identify fewer lending opportunities, which naturally reduces marketing.
 These shifts rapidly help to offset deterioration in both our earnings and capital ratios by reducing non-interest expense and shrinking our balance sheet.
 The impact to balance sheet size driven by reduced loan demand and the natural reduction in lending opportunities that occur under economic stress is particularly pronounced for Capital One given the consumer-centric composition of our loan portfolio.
 Compared to most banks subject to stress testing under the Dodd-Frank Act, a much larger share of our loan portfolio is in asset classes that attrite quickly, specifically auto loans and credit cards.

 Different factors drive the rapid attrition in these two asset types.
-Auto loans are amortizing loans with original terms typically ranging from four to six years.
-In addition to the relatively short contractual life of these loans, there is a significant amount of voluntary prepayment on auto loans as consumers pay off loans early, usually due to the sale or trade in of the vehicle financed by the loan.
+Auto loans have relatively short contractual lives and there is a significant amount of voluntary prepayment on auto loans as consumers pay off loans early, usually due to the sale or trade in of the vehicle financed by the loan.
 While credit cards are revolving products that do not have the contractual amortization characteristics of auto loans, the impact of elevated losses and other factors, such as the voluntary pay down of balances, results in relatively rapid asset attrition.
 Due to this natural run-off, our credit card and auto loan portfolios shrink meaningfully absent a high level of new account originations.

 As a result of our concentration in consumer lending, our marketing budget is disproportionately large compared to most other banks.
-For 2016, our marketing expense was \$1.8 billion.
+For 2017, our marketing expense was \$1.7 billion.
 The natural reduction in our marketing activities as our underwriting models identify fewer lending opportunities that meet our profitability and resilience requirements is a meaningful lever for improving earnings and capital ratios under stress.
-The combination of lower loan demand that we expect to occur as the economy deteriorates, and fewer opportunities as our underwriting models systematically recalibrate to the worsening environment, immediately reduces our need for marketing.
-In the Supervisory Severely Adverse Scenario we anticipate that marketing expense would naturally drop in 2017, partially offsetting the negative impact on our earnings from the economic downturn.
+The combination of lower loan demand that we expect to occur as the economy deteriorates, and fewer lending opportunities as our underwriting models systematically recalibrate to the worsening environment, immediately reduces our need for marketing.
+In our Severely Adverse Scenario we anticipate that marketing expense would naturally drop, partially offsetting the negative impact on our earnings from the economic downturn.

 These assumptions are grounded in historical experience and the dynamics of our business.
 In addition to the direct impact to loan balances of higher charge-offs, we have observed the dynamics of reduced demand and tighter underwriting in past recessions and anticipate similar dynamics in future downturns.
 Importantly, these actions do not require us to form assumptions regarding competitor actions like changes in price.
-Rather, they are rooted in our own lending choices, the direct consequence of chargeoff-driven reductions in loan balances, and the natural tightening that occurs as fewer lending opportunities meet our profitability and resilience requirements.
+Rather, they are rooted in our own lending choices, the direct consequence of charge-off-driven reductions in loan balances, and the natural tightening that occurs as fewer lending opportunities meet our profitability and resilience requirements.